USEPA/lakemorpho/cran_comments.md

 ## Comments
+Re-submit of version 1.1.0 to fix encoding on umlaut (per Uwe Ligges email on 2016-12-27.
+Removed reference as it was included to provide an example of the use and not necessary for documenting the function.
+Was not throwing error on available test environments.
+Will fix and included in a future release and test via R-Hub environments.

-This new version (1.1.0) contains three new functions (major axis length, minor axis length, and major:minor axis ratio), some additional detail added to the description and a new contributor was added.
+This version contains three new functions (major axis length, minor axis length, and major:minor axis ratio), some additional detail added to the description and a new contributor was added.

 ## Test Environments
 - Ubuntu 12.04, travis-ci, R version 3.2.5 (2016-04-14)